Samatha2627/nopCommerce/README.md

 nopCommerce has been downloaded more than 3,000,000 times.

-The active developer community has more than 250,000 members.
+The active developer community has more than 250,000 members.--

 nopCommerce runs on .NET Core 3.1 with an MS SQL 2012 (or higher) backend database.